You can use polyurethane over wooden surfaces to protect them. But, can you use polyurethane on metal?

 6. Sand Between Coats

-To sand between coats, use fine-grit sandpaper.
-This sandpaper will only remove the imperfections and bumps from the coating, and not the entire finish.
+To sand between polyurethane coats, use fine-grit sandpaper (220-grit).
+Fine-grit sandpaper only removes the imperfections and bumps from the coating and not the entire finish.
 Avoid using coarse or medium-grit sandpaper as it can damage it.

 Once the first coat dries, sand it, and apply the next one.
 You need three coats of polyurethane over non-porous surfaces.
 Don’t sand the final coat.